pwncollege/linux-luminarium/processes/ps/DESCRIPTION.md

 Anyways!
 Let's practice.
 In this level, I have once again renamed `/challenge/run` to a random filename, and this time made it so that you cannot `ls` the `/challenge` directory!
-But I also launched it, so can find it in the running process list, figure out the filename, and relaunch it directly for the flag!
+But I also launched it, so you can find it in the running process list, figure out the filename, and relaunch it directly for the flag!
 Good luck!

 **NOTE:** Both `ps -ef` and `ps aux` truncate the command listing to the width of your terminal (which is why the examples above line up so nicely on the right side of the screen.